atCarlosGutierrez/cjgs-chaisoft/README.md

 ## Instalation

-You can use `npm install --save-dev @cjgs/chai-soft-assert`
+You can use `npm install --save-dev chai-soft-assert`

 ## Usage